bijonguha/Stable-Chat-UI/README.md

 3. Open your browser and navigate to `http://localhost:8080`

+**Note**: For voice input functionality, HTTPS is required.
+Use a reverse proxy or deploy to a secure server for full voice feature access.

 ### Configuration

 To use Stable Chat UI, you need to configure at least one API endpoint: